 The web community is largely left or centre-leaning.

-The Republican party is not so much a platform right now, but a populist cult with trimmings of fascism.
+The GOP is not so much a platform right now, but a populist cult with trimmings of fascism.

 With over 500 replies, the Twitter community pulled Jack's post apart.
-While he no doubt deserved the fact-checking, many people went beyond, and those attacks were ugly to watch.
+While he undoubtedly deserved the fact-checking, many people went beyond, and those attacks were ugly to watch.

 As someone who has recently joined the Statamic community, I spent a few days reconciling my feelings.
 Sure, Jack’s post was a little more nuanced than “I support Trump”.
 Nonetheless, Jack voted for Trump’s party, which troubled me.
 It seemed like I wasn’t the only one struggling, a few notable people reached out to me privately, and other Statamic users have been soul-searching…

 It shouldn't matter, but it does.
-It just doesn’t sit well with me, although I'm taking time to think about it. —Jon Hicks, on Twitter
+It just doesn’t sit well with me, although I'm taking time to think about it.—Jon Hicks

 What do politics have to do with technology?